 A cave under the Temple Mount

 In 1982 the Rabbis was within 40 feet of the cave.
 It ran perpendicular to the Western Wall and under the Temple Mount.
 However, the Muslims discovered their diggings under the Dome of the Rock.
 The search aborted and entrance to the tunnel leading to the cave sealed.
-[Dr. Thomas S. McCall]
+[Thomas McCall]

 Beneath the old ruins of the first temple

 Solomon allied with Eygpt’s Pharaoh and married his daughter.
-At that time, the Holy Temple was under construction the first time (1 Kings 3:1).
+At that time, the first Holy Temple was under construction (1 Kings 3:1).
 Ancient Egyptians are known for their “hidden” rooms, and it would be prudent for Solomon to acquire this knowledge.

 The Ark remains in Jerusalem